a-urq/a-urq/README.md

 - 👀 I’m interested in meteorology, weather photography, rock climbing, and metal/hardcore punk music.
 My current main project is an open-source radar viewer, and I plan to also make a Numerical Weather Prediction model viewer later down the line.
 - 🌱 I’m currently learning C++ and OpenGL.
 - 🧗 I'm currently getting into rock climbing.
 I'm working on 5.10a - 5.10d routes as of the time of writing.
-- 💞️ I’m currently collaborating with [Kyle Gillett](https://github.com/kylejgillett) on adding more features related to Irreversible Adiabatic and Entraining parcel ascent in his sounding viewer [SounderPy](https://github.com/kylejgillett/sounderpy).
-I'm also collaborating on a web-based weather model viewer for the Oklahoma Weather Lab and ECAPE parcels for [SHARPlib](https://github.com/keltonhalbert/SHARPlib/).
+- 💞️ I’m currently collaborating with the Chase Archive team to produce radar images for each case submitted to the archive, and with Kelton Halbert to produce ECAPE parcels for [SHARPlib](https://github.com/keltonhalbert/SHARPlib/).
 - 📫 I can be best reached at amelia.r.urquhart@gmail.com.
 Beware, I don't check my email as often as I should.

 # Contributions